brooklynrail/brooklynrail-platform/content/events/2020/12/holiday-screening-point-and-line-to-plane.md

 event_platform:
   - zoom
 ---
 From all of us at the *Rail*, we wish everyone a safe and happy holiday season!
 Join us for a week of holiday screenings curated by *Rail* Film Editor Dan Sullivan.
 Thursday will feature *Point and Line to Plane* (2020) by Sofia Bohdanowicz.

-\[Dan Sullivan blurb here]

 Register to receive the video link and password via email.
 Please note this is not a live screening, but the link and password will be valid for the week of December 28 - January 1.